AUDIT COMMITTEE – Terms of Reference

 - review any related party transactions that they are conducted in the best interest of the Company and conflict of interest situations that may arise within the Company or the Group;

-- assist the Board to review the following for publication in Company’s annual report:
+- assist the Board to review the following for publication in Company’s annual report and or uploaded to the website of the Company and the Group:

-- Statement on risk management and internal control of the Group.
+- Statement on risk management and internal control of the Group; and

 - report to the Bursa Securities on any matter reported by it to the Board which have not been satisfactorily resolved that resulted in breach of the related listing requirement; and